parthian-sterlet/gsga/README.md

 * Computation of the threshold list consisting of pairs of values {Threshold, -Log10(ERR)} for the DNA motif defined by PFM and PWM, [pwm_iz_pwm_thr_dist0.cpp](https://github.com/parthian-sterlet/mcot-kernel/blob/master/src/pwm_thr_err/pwm_iz_pwm_thr_dist0.cpp).
 This program computes the recognition thresholds as the list of pairs of values {Threshold, -Log10(ERR)} (see [example distribution](https://github.com/parthian-sterlet/gsga/blob/main/examples/improve/dapseq0.dist)) for a given weight matrix, see [example weight matrix](https://github.com/parthian-sterlet/gsga/blob/main/examples/order/dapseq0.pwm)

 # Selction of matrices of the target and non-target TFs
 Examples provides in this repository show the EIN3 motif from the DAP-seq collection as the motif of the target TFs.
 To perform the correct selection of the target TF and the list of non-target TFs user should test the similarity of the motif of the target TF (see files [dapseq0.motif](https://github.com/parthian-sterlet/gsga/blob/main/examples/order/dapseq0.motif) respecting to the PWM of the example target TF [dapseq0.pwm](https://github.com/parthian-sterlet/gsga/blob/main/examples/order/dapseq0.pwm).
 The significane of similarity of the motif of the target TF ([dapseq0.motif](https://github.com/parthian-sterlet/gsga/blob/main/examples/order/dapseq0.motif), [dapseq0.motif](https://github.com/parthian-sterlet/gsga/blob/main/examples/improve/dapseq0.motif) and  [dapseq0.motif](https://github.com/parthian-sterlet/gsga/blob/main/examples/destroy/dapseq0.motif in the three speps) should be estimated by the  stadard motif comparison tool [TomTom](https://meme-suite.org/meme/tools/tomtom) (the option Select a motif database or provide motifs to compare with = 'ARABIDOPSIS (Arabidopsis thaliana) DNA.
-DAP motifs (O'Malley2016)'), e.g. of DAP-seq motifs with notations of TF names see in [XLSX file](https://github.com/parthian-sterlet/gsga/blob/main/matrices/DAP-seq_Plant_Cistrome_528_motifs_for_GSGA.xlsx)
+DAP motifs (O'Malley2016)').
+If user found highly simialar DAP motifs, the list of motifs of presumed non-target TFs should be corrected.
+[XLSX file](https://github.com/parthian-sterlet/gsga/blob/main/matrices/DAP-seq_Plant_Cistrome_528_motifs_for_GSGA.xlsx) shows the list of all motifs used in both c++ files, [Order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp)  and [Improve and Destroy](https://github.com/parthian-sterlet/gsga/blob/master/src/genosensor_seq_ga.cpp).
+In any of these c++ file see the line starting with *int m_ignore[] = * (but not '// int m_ignore[] = ', this is just a [comment in c++ language](https://learn.microsoft.com/en-us/cpp/cpp/comments-cpp?view=msvc-170)).
+The default content of this line is 'int m_ignore[] = { 2, 102, 183, 184, 186, 207, 212, 213, 217, 227, 286, 299, 300, 303, 439, -1 };// no anchor 2024'

 # Examples command lines:

 These command lines implement various steps for Linux OS: